hidyverse/r-novice-covid/_episodes/05-data-structures-part2.md

 > ## Challenge 4
 >
 > Go to file -> new file -> R script, and write an R script
-> to load in the gapminder dataset.
+> to load in the covid dataset.
 Put it in the `scripts/`
 > directory and add it to version control.
 >
 > Run the script using the `source` function, using the file path